-In the last decade, new studies have begun to appear describing women offenders as rational and active.
-Ajzenstadt (2009) examined explanations of delinquent women and their rational decision making to break a law.
+The last decade has witnessed the appearance of new studies describing female offenders as rational and active.
+Ajzenstadt (2009) examined explanations given by delinquent women and their rational decision-making for breaking the law.
 The study found that the majority of participants described their involvement in a crime as a calculated process.
 Their deviant behavior was described as a rational choice to achieve goals that they defined as important.
-In the life stories of these women, their choice of delinquency was an optimal option in the social circumstances of all the options available to them.
-Neissl et al. (2019) tested rational choice theory (RCT) across gender groups.
-They found that while the performance of RCT is consistent, but not identical, in explaining crime by men and women, both gender's perceptions of crime rewards appear more critical than sanction threats.
-These studies show a new trend in the motives and causes of delinquent behavior of women with an emphasis on being active and rational in their decision to break the law.
-At the same time, these studies examined decision-making concerning the crime they were convicted of and did not consider the decision-making processes of delinquent women throughout their lives, understanding different criminal life choices.
+In the life stories of these women, their choice of delinquency was an optimal option given the social circumstances of all the options available to them.
+Neissl et al. (2019) tested rational choice theory (RCT) across gender groups, finding that while the performance of RCT is consistent, but not identical, in explaining crime by men and women, both genders’ perceptions of the rewards of crime rewards appeared more compelling than the threat of sanctions.
+These studies indicate a new trend in explaining the motives and causes of delinquent behavior among women, with an emphasis on their being active and rational in their decision to break the law.
+At the same time, these studies examined decision-making regarding the crimes of which they had been convicted of and did not consider the decision-making processes of delinquent women throughout their lives which could help in the understanding of their different criminal life choices.

-This new research tends to examine women's delinquent behavior in terms of rational choice and has led to the present study.
-The present study assumes that taking responsibility for the criminal act is an opening for rehabilitation, whereas transferring responsibility to an external party does not allow effective recovery.
-This assumption is based on clinical and empirical studies in the treatment of delinquent men focused on the recognition of the delinquent act, and on taking personal responsibility as a prerequisite for a therapeutic procedure and as a measure of treatment success (Beech & Fordham, 1997; Wright & Schneider, 2017).
+This spate of recent research tends to examine women's delinquent behavior in terms of rational choice and is the basis of the present study.
+The present study assumes that taking responsibility for the criminal act is the basis for rehabilitation, whereas transferring responsibility to an external party does not allow for effective change or recovery.
+This assumption is based on clinical and empirical studies in the treatment of delinquent men that focuses on their recognition of their delinquent acts, and on their assumption of personal responsibility as a prerequisite for undergoing a therapeutic process and as a measure of treatment success (Beech & Fordham, 1997; Wright & Schneider, 2017).
 According to this approach, a sense of personal responsibility increases motivation to maintain normative behavior.
-Conversely, when an individual perceives himself as a victim, that feeling diminishes.
-Such an attitude enhances deviant behavior by emphasizing the sense of inability to change the course of life.
-Hence, transferring responsibility to an outside party may not allow effective rehabilitation.
-The main purpose of the present study was to investigate patterns of decisions and responsibility-taking vs compulsion process selection in the criminal lifestyle of women prisoners as reflected in their life stories.
-Understanding this pattern may help develop more appropriate treatment programs for women offenders.
+Conversely, when an individual’s self-perception is that of a victim, their sense of personal accountability is diminished.
+This thereby enhances deviant behavior by reinforcing their sense of inability to change the course of their lives.
+Consequently, transferring responsibility to an outside party may not allow for effective rehabilitation.
+The main purpose of the present study was to investigate patterns of decisions and responsibility-taking vs. the compulsion process selection of a criminal lifestyle among female prisoners as reflected in their life stories.
+Understanding this pattern may help in the development of more appropriate treatment programs for female offenders.

 Method